 Design & Construction Update

-ABI is evaluating next steps regarding converting the corridor to an interim trail.
+ABI is evaluating next steps regarding converting the corridor to an unpaved trail.
 The corridor is closed to the public until ABI announces that it is safe to use.

 Below is the general, anticipated project timeline:

 Check in to www.beltline.org/meetings for upcoming meetings and past documents.